Access4all/adg/pages/knowledge/desktop-screen-readers/browse-focus-modes/README.md

     - When focus mode is active, a "beep" sound is played.
     - By pressing `Esc`, focus mode can be left (announced by a different sound) and browse mode is active again.
 - If you use the `Tab` key to jump from focusable element to focusable element, focus mode is activated automatically when appropriate:
-    - For elements allowing only basic interaction (for example links or checkboxes), focus mode isn't activated.
+    - For elements allowing only basic interaction (for example links, buttons, and checkboxes), focus mode isn't activated.
         - Basic interaction means that only the `Enter` or `Space` key triggers some interaction.
     - If the element allows complex interaction (for example textareas or comboboxes), focus mode is activated.
         - Complex interaction means that there are additional ways to interact, for example by pressing an arrow key or by entering a value directly.

 Notice: in other resources, focus mode may sometimes also be called "forms" or "interaction" mode.

+## Associated information

+In contrast to browse mode, when in focus mode, screen readers do not only announce the element on which the cursor currently is placed.
+In addition, they also try to find any information that is in some form associated to it.

+For example, when focusing an `<input>` field, its `<label>` is announced, and (if available) also the surrounding `<fieldset>`'s `<legend>`.
+But also any other reasonable information that can be programmatically determined, like content associated using ARIA's `aria-describedby` (if you haven't done this yet, go back and read [ARIA - when HTML simply isn't enough](/knowledge/aria){.page}).

 ## Focus mode vs. keyboard only